fredbradley/php-steer-api/README.md

 This will return an object with a `data` property which is an array of objects.
 Each object is the STEER tracking assessment result.

 The second argument in `getAssessmentData` (`year`) is optional and will default to the current academic year if not set.
+The STEER API carries data for 5 yars.

 Filters available are:
 * `house` - filter by house name